trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/customizing-operations.md

 That's all that's necessary to convert one fungible token into another. if you wanted to extend this feature, you could implement an exchange rate, take a fee for converting tokens, or allow only certain accounts to convert tokens.
+You could also test the entrypoint more thoroughly, such as testing that a user can't convert more tokens than they have.

 If you want to, you can deploy this new contract to the mockup mode with the same commands as in [Part 1: Setting up a simple FA2 token](./basic-fa2-token) and try it out locally.
 In the next section, you deploy it to a test network.